 I looked at him and thought to myself, there’s a Stop sign back there.
 I told him, “No.” I’m thinking, that must be a trick question.
 In hind sight, I should have said out loud “There’s a Stop sign.”

 He started writing a ticket, “There’s a No U-Turn sign at the intersection.”

 I looked at the median and saw other lucky suckers being pulled over to the curb.
 I saw the sign.
 He was right.
 I started to get angry.
 I said, “How long has that been there?”

 I was fuming.
 I frowned and shook my head at him.
 I gave him the squinty eye.
-He ignored me behind his cop shades.
+He ignored me behind his dark sunglasses.
 He finished writing his ticket, and handed me a bad day with a smile; an expensive lesson.